mcpcpc/librehtf/README.md

 ### Repository

-When using git, clone the repository and change your PWD.
+When using git, clone the repository and change your present working directory.

 ```shell
 git clone http://github.com/mcpcpc/librehtf